 During their 2 years at college, Norland Nannies will have spent every other week in an early years placement gaining hands on experience with children of all ages.
 Placements provide our nannies with a fantastic opportunity to put into practice what they have learnt in lectures.

 Norland Nannies who started their training before 2013 will have had to successfully complete not only their 2 years' training at Norland College but also their 'Probationary Post' - working for one full year as a nanny in the UK.

 All Norland Nannies are taught how creativity can engage children and help them to learn and develop through their play.
-They are taught how to develop children’s interests and imagination to engage them in learning without them even realising it!
+Our nannies are taught how to develop children’s interests and imagination to engage them in learning, without them even realising it.

-Home economics - Nutrition and diet are vitally important to children’s development and growth.
-Norland Nannies are taught what a healthy balanced diet consists of for children; how to ensure that they are getting the nutrients they need for their growth and development, and ensuing they form a healthy relationship with food.
-They learn how to cook healthy meals for your children as well as how to cook with children to help them develop an interest in food.
+Nutrition and diet are vitally important to children’s development and growth.
+Norland Nannies are taught what a healthy balanced diet consists of for children, how to ensure that they are getting the nutrients they need for their growth and development, and ensuing they form a healthy relationship with food.
+Norland Nannies learn how to cook healthy meals for your children as well as how to cook with your children to help them develop an interest in food.

-Practical skills - Norland Nannies are taught the practical skills needed to care for children, including caring for a new born baby by making up bottle feeds, bathing, changing nappies (‘real’ and disposable) and supporting the new mother prior to and after the birth.
-They learn about the importance of routines and consistency in a child’s life; how to deal with challenging behaviour as well as how to engage children in story telling and how to entertain children on a rainy day!
+Norland Nannies are taught the practical skills needed to care for children, including caring for a new born baby by making up bottle feeds, bathing, changing nappies (‘real’ and disposable) and supporting the new mother prior to, and after, the birth.
+They learn about the importance of routines and consistency in a child’s life, how to deal with challenging behaviour as well as how to engage children in storytelling.

 Norland Nannies are also taught the importance of adapting their skills and knowledge to work with the choices of each family they work for.